jawadkhanpk/Python-BMI-Calculator/README.md

 # Python-BMI-Calculator
-A Python project which will measure your accurate BMI level using weight and height
+A Python project which will measure your accurate BMI level using weight and height.